-One of things I enjoy most about working with my professional organizing and redesign clients here in Akron Ohio is the opportunity to teach them how to maximize the storage areas in their home.
+One of things I enjoy most about working with my professional organizing and redesign clients is the opportunity to teach them how to maximize the storage areas in their home.
 Typically, clients underutilize the storage capacity in their closets, pantries, home offices, cupboards, and garages because they fail to “look up”.
 A major tenet of organizing is to tap into the vertical spaces within a room in order to achieve storage nirvana.

 In a walk-in closet, every square foot of empty wall is an opportunity to gain storage space.
 For example, with the addition of some simple hooks, this area behind the door was now able to house the client’s collection of baseball caps, as well as some bulky bathrobes that were taking up valuable space on the clothing rack.